Four limit cycles in three-dimensional Lotka-Volterra competitive systems with classes 28, 30 and 31 in Zeemans classification via automatic search: Introduction

 In 2009, Gyllenberg and Yan \cite{GY2009} constructed an example in class 27 similar to \cite{Lu03} and claimed that they obtained four limit cycles, three of which were obtained due to the Hopf bifurcation, and the fourth one was obtained through the existence of the heteroclinic cycle and using the Poincaré-Bendxison Theorem.
 Similarly, they ignored the positive definiteness of the Liapunov function.
 Yu, Han and Xiao \cite{YP} pointed out that in \cite{GY2009} there is an example belonging to class 27 which can have four limit cycles.
 A system in class 29 with four limit cycles was given by Wang, Huang, and Wu \cite{w}.

 Recently, Yu, Han, and Xiao \cite{YP} gave two examples in class 27 and two in class 26 with four small-amplitude limit cycles, respectively.

 In summary, multiple limit cycles can appear in each six classes of Zeeman's classifications : classes 26, 27, 28, 29, 30 and 31.
-The known results until now are as follows: for the first four classes, there are at least 4 limit cycles, and there are at least 3 ones in the latter two classes.
+The known results until now are as follows: for the classes 26, 27 and 29, there are at least 4 limit cycles.

-An open question proposed by Yu, Han and Xiao \cite{YP} is : Are there four limit cycles in all classes 26$-$31?
+An open problem proposed by Yu, Han and Xiao \cite{YP} is : Are there four limit cycles in all classes 26$-$31?

-In this paper, by combining the algorithm of constructing limit cycles by Hofbauer and So to the real root isolation algorithm proposed in \cite{shigen}, four limit cycles are constructed in class 30 and class 31 in Theorem 3.1 of present paper by automatic search.
-By using the program \texttt{3DLVzd} written by the authors, 1546 examples are searched with randomly chosen interaction matrices.
-And among these examples, 276 and 18 ones belong to classes 27 and 29, respectively, but only one example belongs to class 31.
-This gives an affirmative answer to Yu, Han and Xiao's question \cite{YP}.
+In this paper, by combining the algorithm of constructing limit cycles by Hofbauer and So to the real root isolation algorithm proposed in \cite{shigen}, four limit cycles are constructed in classes 28,30 and 31 in Theorem 3.1 and Theorem 3.2 of present paper by automatic search.
+By using the program \texttt{3DLVzd} written by the authors, 6733 examples are searched with randomly chosen interaction matrices.
+And among these examples, 350, 3, 21, 1 and 1 limit cycles belong to classes 27, 28, 29, 30 and 31, respectively.
+This gives an affirmative answer to Yu, Han and Xiao's problem \cite{YP}.

 Summarizing the results, we have the following main result.

 \bf{Theorem 1.1.} \normalfont\emph{For each class of the six ones (Classes 26, 27, 28, 29, 30, and 31) in Zeeman's classification, there exists a system with four limit cycles.}